Knee Pain from Weightlifting: (A Helpful Guide for Lifters)

 A weightlifter at gym, wearing lifting gloves and performing deadlifts

-It is based on current and extensive scientific research relating to the following: tendinopathy, sports medicine and sports injury, weight lifting injuries, musculoskeletal pain treatment and management, nutrition, supplementation, and, strength therapy and conditioning.
+It is based on current and extensive scientific research relating to the following: tendinopathy, sports medicine and sports injury, musculoskeletal pain management, nutrition, supplementation, and, strength therapy and conditioning.

-Here is an overview of how to cure knee tendonitis pain using TitaniumPhysique:
+Here is an overview of how to resolve knee issues using program:

 1. Reduce chronic inflammation in the body.
-When you reduce chronic inflammation, injured and inflamed knee tendons heal and recover faster.
+When you reduce chronic inflammation, injured and inflamed knee tendons recover faster.

 2. Supplement with magnesium to replenish muscle magnesium levels.
 Magnesium reduces inflammation and pain.
 Magnesium can help relax tense quadriceps muscles, and it can decalcify the quadriceps tendons, patellar ligament, and knee joint.